Jazzpunk: Plot

 The game is centered on a top-secret espionage agency operating out of an abandoned subway station in a fictional place called Japanada in the late 1950s in a surreal retro-futuristic, alternate reality where the Empire of Japan conquered most of North America.
 The player takes the role of Polyblank, a silent protagonist.
 The game begins when Polyblank is mailed to the espionage agency in a human-shaped suitcase.
 He is then given several missions by the head of the organization, all of which begin by ingesting a dose of prescription medicine.
 The missions assigned to Polyblank are almost always bizarre and nonsensical, relying heavily on free association and references to older movies and video games.
-Tasks include degaussing and smuggling pigeons, assassinating cowboys, cross-dressing, killing a pig with a guitar, and photocopying Polyblank's buttocks to fool a security scanner (this also can be done by taking a photo off of the wall).
+Tasks include degaussing and smuggling pigeons, stealing a cowboy's kidney, cross-dressing, killing a pig with a guitar, and photocopying Polyblank's buttocks to fool a security scanner (this also can be done by taking a photo off of the wall).

 In the first mission, Polyblank infiltrates a Soviet consulate and recovers a data cartridge.
 The second mission involves poisoning a cowboy to steal his artificial kidney.
 After obtaining the "wetware" Polyblank is intercepted by agents in search of the kidney but escapes.
 Later at the Kai Tak resort while waiting for heat to die down, Polyblank receives a phone call telling him he has to find a man known as The Editor and fetch the contents of his briefcase.
 Polyblank meets the Editor and obtains his briefcase before being drugged and stripped of the files.
 Upon waking up, Polyblank follows a note to the hotel's rear pool, where he finds a conspiracy theorist who believes the resort is a simulation, and that one can only be freed by killing and cooking a mechanical pig that circuits the hotel.
 After doing this and navigating a digital maze, Polyblank finds himself back in the subway station, only to find the Director and his secretary have been kidnapped by the Editor.
 At his residence, the Editor challenges Polyblank to multiple games, promising to let the Director go if Polyblank wins.
 The Editor cheats and triumphs over Polyblank in the games, but Polyblank defeats the Editor by popping him with a pin after appealing to the Editor's ego, which physically inflates him.
 Polyblank frees the Director but turns him into a crocodile in the process, and is devoured.
 Inside the Director's intestines, Polyblank passes by the game's credits before taking more capsules, ending the game.